Skip to content

 Jetpack gives you the option to adjust the fields (remove the existing ones or add new), and finally add the form to your post:

-Jetpack form options
+Jetpack contact form options.

 Here’s what the final contact form looks like:

-Jetpack final form
+Jetpack final contact form.

 Get this plugin if: You want a simple contact form functionality, but you also want to be able to use multiple forms for individual blog posts or pages.